Why Normalize Data is Crucial for Accuracy

 With this in mind, the goal of data normalization is to ensure that data is similar across all records.
 It’s also necessary for maintaining data integrity and creating a single source of truth.

 Further, data normalization aims to remove data redundancy, which occurs when you have several fields with duplicate information.
 By removing redundancies, you can make a database more flexible.
-In this light, normalization ultimately enables you to expand a database and scale.
+In this light, normalization ultimately enables you to expand a database and achieve effective scaling.

 Data normalization is necessary for online transaction processing (OLTP), where data quality and discoverability are top priorities.